 The inspiration behind WikiCell, the soft edible skin was in finding a fun way to reduce plastic waste.
 Each bite-sized 'ball' contains 50 calories and comes in three flavors: mango with a coconut skin, vanilla with a peanut skin and chocolate with hazelnut skin.
 Edwards is looking forward to expand this novelty way of eating with yogurt and cheese in the near future.

-722 clicks in 22 w
+Research: 863 clicks in 128 w

 Interest: > 3 minutes